Uncovering axion-like particles in supernova gamma-ray spectra: ALP-induced supernova gamma-ray burst

 In the opposite limit of $m_{a}\gg m_{a}^{l}$, $\Delta_{\rm osc} \approx \Delta_a$ and

 which exhibits an energy-dependent oscillatory behavior.
 However, when $\Delta_a\,L \ll 1$, i.e.

 one can expand $\sin^2(\Delta_a\,L/2)\sim \Delta_a^2\,L^2/4$ and the energy-independent probability in Eq.~\eqref{eq:enindep} is recovered.
-For the conditions considered in this paper, $m_a^h\gg m_a^l$, therefore we dub $m_a^c\equiv m_a^h$ as the critical mass below which the the probability is energy-independent.
-Above this threshold, for $m_a\gtrsim m_a^c$, the probability scales as $P_{a\gamma} \sim \Delta_{a}^{-2}$, modulated by fast oscillations that are typically smeared out by the detector finite energy resolution, see also discussion below.
+For the conditions considered in this paper, $m_a^h\gg m_a^l$, therefore we dub $m_a^c\equiv m_a^h$ as the critical mass below which the the probability is energy independent.
+Above this threshold, for $m_a\gtrsim m_a^c$, the probability scales as $P_{a\gamma} \sim \Delta_{a}^{-2}$, modulated by fast oscillations that are typically smeared out by the detector finite-energy resolution, see also discussion below.